-Local municipalities often do not have the bandwidth to manage their utilities effectively.
+Local municipalities often do not have the bandwidth to manage their water utilities effectively.
 As a result, the wear and tear to water distribution and wastewater systems can create quality issues, poor service and health risks.
-With needed upgrades to the water and wastewater infrastructure in the United States potentially exceeding $1 trillion by 2020, local utilities need a targeted renewal.
+With needed upgrades to the water and wastewater infrastructure in the United States potentially exceeding $1 trillion by 2020, local utilities need a targeted renewal plan to address aging drinking water and wastewater treatment infrastructure.

-As well as the size of the infrastructure issue, the lack of highly skilled staff to conquer the problem can often slow things down.
-Budget restraints force utilities to be reactive, and focus on emergency repairs, rather than proactively investing in their future.
-In addition to aging infrastructure, we also have an aging workforce, resulting in an even higher demand for licensed operators, and a loss of knowledge and expertise in these areas.
+As well as the size of the poor water infrastructure issue, the lack of highly skilled staff to conquer the problem can often slow things down.
+Budget restraints force utilities to be reactive, and focus on emergency repairs to aging water infrastructure, rather than proactively investing in their future.
+In addition to aging water infrastructure, we also have an aging workforce, resulting in an even higher demand for licensed operators, and a loss of knowledge and expertise in these areas.

-SUEZ has designed our acquisitions program to relieve pressure on local municipalities, while elevating their water distribution and wastewater infrastructure to the level needed to run smoothly and efficiently.
-With over 150 years of industry experience, we pride ourselves on being on the cutting edge of the Resource Revolution.
-With our licensed treatment professionals working 24 hours a day, 365 days a year to manage and safeguard your resources, our global experience and technical capabilities can be put to work to serve your local constituents.
+SUEZ has designed our water utility acquisitions program to relieve pressure on local municipalities, while elevating their water distribution and wastewater infrastructure to the level needed to run smoothly and efficiently.
+With over 150 years of industry experience, we pride ourselves on being on the cutting edge.
+With our licensed water treatment professionals working 24 hours a day, 365 days a year to manage and safeguard your resources, our global experience and technical capabilities can be put to work to serve your local constituents.

-The benefits to placing your utility in SUEZ’ hands include:
+The benefits to placing your water utility in SUEZ’ hands include:

 • A trusted provider with a long and reliable track record in the water industry